 If this isn’t your last interview, prepare doubly hard for the next one.
 No surprise here.
 Internalize feedback about your shortcomings (“you were unstructured in your approach to the case…you had an insufficient understanding of the underlying business drivers…we didn’t feel that you were a good fit for our company culture”).
 One of the most common mistakes people make is to practice alone.
-Do it with another person – it’s 5x more valuable.
+Do it with another person, and ideally an expert – it’s 5x more valuable.
 Ask your family as a last resort.

 3. Re-evaluate and broaden your pipeline

 Steve Shu is on the mark here when he suggests “casting a wide net”.
 Applicants suffer from tunnel vision – the whole “Bain or Bust mentality”.